Responding to COVID-19

 - Playlist and Help Center for other best practices across live streaming

 Here is information we recommend sending to your congregation on how to easily find and watch your live stream.
-We recommend sending information in advance and following up with reminders as the holiday approaches.
+We recommend sending information in advance and following up with reminders.

 - Date and time that the services will be offered